Elettrotecnica/StarSystem/Readme.md

 ### Sorting and slicing the dataset

 Sorting feature is usually a date/time feature.
+An example could be the date when a sample was collected.
 When specified, it will cause the dataset to be sorted in increasing order.
 This is done to ensure we don't incur in [data snooping](https://en.wikipedia.org/wiki/Data_dredging) during test set evaluation, letting algorithms train on parts of the dataset in the